 The etching of the granite panels, plus the cutting and assembly of all granite elements was done by Coldspring

 The monument was erected in Nov 2018 at the Carver County Veterans Memorial site adjacent to the Dakota Rail Trail in Mayer Minnesota.
-This photo was taken shortly after the granite panels were installed but the full memorial is still in progress.
-Finishing work will be completed in the spring of 2019.
+This photo was taken shortly after the granite panels were installed but the full memorial was still in progress.